The Latest Nutrition Trends We Love / Hate

-In the world of nutrition, every now and then something comes along that takes the health industry by storm.
+In the world of nutrition and diet, every now and then something comes along that takes the health industry by storm.
 Whilst 2020 has been one hell of a year, it has been no exception to a wave of new fangled health food trends, many of which you can now pick up from the shelves of your local supermarket.
 As well as new health trends, another season also brings another menu of celebrity endorsed, and often rather insane diet regimes, to get us in shape for Christmas.
 With Instagram stars and A List celebrities preaching about their latest diet success, there are certainly plenty of new dietary fads to choose from.

 As we’ve all been a little preoccupied this year, we take a look back at some of the nutrition trends that may have passed you by.